exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 1. All volumes are in an ONLINE state
 2. There aren't any data segments on a reserve node (causes degraded performance)
 3. All redundant segments are on nodes in DC2
-4. The data and archive volumes are using the same nodes (NOTE: this is recommended to avoid any headaches in case of a node failure which could result in the data and archive volumes being in different states)
+4. The data and archive volumes are using the same nodes.
+This is recommended to avoid any headaches in case of a future node failure which could result in the data and archive volumes being in different states.
+For example, if a reserve node is taken offline to perform maintenance, but this is still in use by the archive volume, then the archive volume would be in a DEGRADED state, but the data volume is ONLINE.

 ### Monitoring Volume States